-This project awarded to the Arkansas Community Institute worked with teachers from grades 5–10 to develop teaching materials that integrated primary documents from the Library of Congress' website.
-The educators also developed teaching kits using the Mississippi River as a theme which integrated primary sources from the Library of Congress.
+Teachers from grades 5–10 developed teaching materials using primary documents from the Library of Congress.
+The educators also developed Mississippi River-themed teaching kits which integrated the Library's digitized sources.
 These teaching kits will be shared with seven museums within a 70-mile radius of Arkansas State University.

-Arkansas State University was awarded this grant to train 7th–12th grade teachers to use the Library of Congress primary sources in science, social studies, and mathematics instruction.
-This project involved a 40-hour professional development workshop in which a diverse group of educators were trained in using the Library's map and photograph collections to teach the integrated topics of Arkansas History, Tenant Farming in AR, AR Civilian Conservation Corps, AR Japanese Internment Camps, AR river/rail/road transportation, the New Madrid Earthquake, geography, scale models, proportional reasoning, geometry, and GPS Skills during the summer of 2011.
+In a 40-hour professional development workshop by Arkansas State University held in the summer, teachers from grades 7–12 teachers learned how to use the Library of Congress primary sources in science, social studies, and mathematics instruction.
+Educators were trained to use the Library's map and photograph collections for teaching integrated topics of Arkansas history such as tenant farming, Civilian Conservation Corps, Japanese internment camps river/rail/road transportation, the New Madrid earthquake, geography, scale models, proportional reasoning, geometry, and GPS skills.

 Contact: Cynthia Miller

-Arkansas State University received funding to train 7th–12th grade social studies, science, and mathematics teachers in using Library of Congress resources with a special emphasis on photographic collections and public documents in order to teach the integrated topics of Arkansas History (required of all AR students).
-The focus of the professional development was on the use of primary sources to help students better understand floods and other natural disasters that have shaped the natural environment and had social implications on the farming life, race relations, modernization, and the decline of the Delta, which are all directly related to the conditions teachers and students still encounter today.
-The New Madrid Earthquake Fault and recent disaster preparedness issues offer opportunities to study geography, scale models, proportional reasoning, geometry, and GPS skills through primary source instruction.
-The session was held in the fall of 2012.
-Teachers received classroom equipment/materials with which to implement their TPS lesson plan and other project activities with their students while grant faculty observed and mentored.
+Teachers from 7th- to 12th-grade social studies, science, and mathematics were trained on using photographic collections and public documents for teaching integrated topics of Arkansas history.
+The professional development focused on using primary sources to help students better understand the natural disasters that shaped the environment and had social implications on the farming life, race relations, modernization, and the decline of the Arkansas Delta.
+Disaster preparedness issues offer opportunities to study geography, scale models, proportional reasoning, geometry, and GPS skills through primary source instruction.
+Grant faculty observed and mentored teachers as they implemented their TPS lesson plans and activities with the classroom equipment and materials they received.